Fonta1n3/FullyNoded/Docs/QandA.md

 See this instruction of 33 secs [here](https://www.youtube.com/watch?v=W0vwgzIrPoY).
 This is super cool, super easy. <br/>
 Video is obviously edited, the spinner will take longer then that, just wait a bit

+#### Question : I experience crashes, and I want it fixed.
+How?

+I will be be keeping the testflight up to date for you [here](https://testflight.apple.com/join/a6GWxet2), so that they can be shared and investigated.

+**For sure tor will crash occasionally.** If you *race around the app* and put it into foreground and background quickly, actually a guaranteed way to make the app crash is quickly backgroundning it and quickly foregrounding it as `Tor` needs about 10 seconds to bootstrap and if it is does not complete that process before getting backgrounded `tor` will crash, just something to keep in mind.

+Go slow, `tor` is not meant for speed. `Tor` does not stay alive in the background so every time the app does go (crash) there we have to force `tor` to quit, then when the app reappears it has to bootstrap tor again every time.

 ##Import